moq-wg/moq-transport/draft-lcurley-moq-transport.md

 if queues and delays accumulate during a congestion period.
 However, there may be cases when finishing the transmission of an ongoing group results in better user experience than strict adherence to the freshness rule.
-We expect that that the working group will eventually reach consensus and define meta data that control this behavior.
+We expect that that the working group will eventually reach consensus and define meta data that controls this behavior.

 There have been proposals to allow emitters to coordinate the allocation of layer priorities across multiple coordinated tracks.
 At this point, these proposals have not reached consensus.